yoga1290/Bey2ollakMap/readme.md

 ## [Charts.java](android/src/yoga1290/bey2ollak/Charts.java)

-This class is responsible for generating the 7 Timepiece graphs inside each other…
+This class is responsible for generating the 7 Timepiece graphs inside each other; each day is represented on a different radius…

 ![days.png](readme/days.png)
 ![time.png](readme/time.png)